nus-cs2103/website-base/admin/tutorials.md

 * Please refer to the {{ schedule_link }} for further details on each tutorial.
 * You are expected to arrive on time. ==Punctuality is considered for participation marks.==
 * You may leave the class 15 minutes before the hour if you have another class right after.
 There is no need to wait till the tutor dismisses you.
 However, inform the tutor (as a courtesy) before leaving if you leave before the class is dismissed.
-* Please make sure you ==vacate the table 5 minutes before the hour== so that the next group can start on time.
+* ==Vacate the table 5 minutes before the hour== so that the next group can start on time.
 * In the past, many students have requested to increase the tutorial duration because a mere hour is barely enough to get through all the tutorial tasks.
 Increasing the tutorial time is not possible due to lack of venues and tutors.
 Instead, let's try to make the best of the one hour available by coming well prepared and starting on time.
+Note that ==the better prepared you are, the higher the chance of completing e all activities allocated to a tutorial== within time.

 **Grading:**

-Your conduct in tutorials be evaluated by team members and the tutor which can affect your participation marks.
+* Your conduct in tutorials will be evaluated by team members and the tutor which can affect your participation marks.

 <div id="exchangeStudentTutorialSignup">